plausible/wordpress/README.md

 - (Re)generate the PHP client using the following command (trigger it from the Plugin's root dir as output will be saved to `src/Client`):
   `openapi-generator-cli generate -i https://plausible.io/api/plugins/spec/openapi -g php -o src/Client --additional-properties=identifierNamingConvention=snake_case,invokerPackage="Plausible\\Analytics\\WP\\Client" --global-property=apis,models,supportingFiles,modelDocs=false,modelTests=false,apiDocs=false,apiTests=false`
-- (When regenerating the PHP client this step can be skipped) Navigate to the `src/Client` director and install Composer
+- (When regenerating the PHP client, this step can be skipped) Navigate to the `src/Client` director and install Composer
   dependencies: `composer install --no-dev`
-- (When regenerating the PHP client this step can be skipped) Run `mozart compose` from the `src/Client` directory (Make sure Mozart is installed globally)
+- (When regenerating the PHP client, this step can be skipped) Run `mozart compose` from the `src/Client` directory (Make sure Mozart is installed globally)
 - In the `src/Client/lib` directory, replace all occurrences of ` GuzzleHttp` (mind the space) with